elite-agents/machina-habilis/packages/oldowan/README.md

   RestApiWrappedOldowanServer,
 } from '@elite-agents/oldowan';

-// Create a wrapped API endpoint const weatherApiTool = new RestApiWrappedOldowanTool( {
+// Create a wrapped API endpoint with OpenAPI definitions const weatherApiTool = new RestApiWrappedOldowanTool( {
     name: 'weather_api',